Mikesew1320/K-Click-Switcher/README.md

 ### v2.0-(Ardi)
 - Added codename Ardi.
-- Moved to Unity template 4.2
+- Moved to Unity template 4.2.
-- New module name
+- New module name.
-- Fixed issue with some TECNO phones specially on HiOS 2.2
+- Fixed issue with some TECNO phones specially on HiOS 2.2.
-- Added more sounds like Hamburger, AOSP and TouchWiz
+- Added more sounds like Hamburger, AOSP and TouchWiz.

 ### v3.0-(Lucy)
 - Added codename Lucy.
-- Updated to Unity template 4.4
+- Updated to Unity template 4.4.
-- Added support for GSI Build ROMs
+- Added support for GSI Build ROMs.
-- Added ASCII Art that will be shown during installation
-- Added more sounds like Bruh, Gabe, Windows and Xperia Legacy
+- Added more sounds like Bruh, Gabe, Windows and Xperia Legacy.
-- Removed too many un-nessesary *mkdir -p* command
+- Removed too many un-nessesary *mkdir -p* command.
-- Various fixes for mistaken loops
+- Various fixes for mistaken loops.

 ## Credits
 - topjohnwu for [Magisk](https://github.com/topjohnwu/Magisk)